The 6-digit PeopleSoft number that tracks/defines specific financial transactions within the system (i.e. 743200 Office & Admin Supplies).

 Major Fees (51189)- Used for University approved operating expenses by Colleges.

-Student fees (51163)- Used to support student Health, Counseling services and activities.
+Other Student fees (51163)- Used to support Graduation, Orientation, Study abroad activities.

 Miscellaneous (51300)- revenue driven used to deposit revenues from all sources other than student fees.
 Example conference registration, vending income, fees for service.
 To set up a miscellaneous account please contact the accounting office.